Saturday, March 8, 2025

 The Cost of Calling

-Pat returned, humbled.
-He accepted the church’s decision, bowed before his bishop, and took his ordination vows with quiet determination.
-His path had taken an unexpected turn, but he chose to walk it faithfully.
-When the time came, he married—not Ann, but a woman chosen for him.
-A new life, a new calling, a new beginning.
+Pat returned, humbled, accepting the church’s decision.
+He bowed before his bishop, took his ordination vows with quiet resolve, and embraced a new path.
+His life took an unexpected turn, but he chose to walk it faithfully.
+He married—not Ann, but a woman chosen for him—stepping into a life of ministry, duty, and sacrifice.

-Alongside his academic growth, his ministry flourished.
-He moved through the ranks, first as a rector, shepherding a congregation, then as a bishop, guiding clergy and laity alike.
-In the council of bishops, he found both mentors and friends—leaders who carried the weight of the church with wisdom and grace.
-He shared the company of distinguished lady bishops, their presence a testament to the evolving inclusivity of the church.
-The corridors of power were filled with discussion, strategy, and the ever-present question of how to guide a diverse, changing flock.
+Ministry flourished alongside academia.
+He moved from rector to bishop, mentoring clergy, guiding laity, and shaping church policies.
+Within the council of bishops, he found both mentors and friends—leaders who carried the weight of the church with wisdom and grace.
+He served alongside distinguished lady bishops, their presence a testament to the evolving inclusivity of the church.
+The corridors of power were filled with discussion, strategy, and the ever-present question of how to shepherd a diverse, changing flock.

 So he left.

-But where does a man go when the very world he built is no longer his own?
+But where does a man go when the world he built is no longer his own?

 https://pvarticles.blogspot.com/2025/03/second-or-third-life-biblical.html